Last updated: 6 March 2026

 Keep Digital Records

-You must maintain digital records of all income and expenses using MTD-compatible software.
-Spreadsheets connected to HMRC via bridging software are permitted, but standalone spreadsheets are not.
+You must maintain digital records of all income and expenses using compatible software.
+Spreadsheets connected via bridging software are permitted, but standalone spreadsheets are not.
 Your records must include:

 File Quarterly Updates

-Instead of a single annual Self-Assessment return, you must send HMRC a summary of your income and expenses four times per year.
+Instead of a single annual Self-Assessment tax return, you must send a summary of your income and expenses to HMRC four times per year.
 The quarterly periods and deadlines are:

 Submit an End of Period Statement (EOPS)

-After the fourth quarterly update, you must submit an End of Period Statement by 31 January following the tax year.
-This confirms that the information in your quarterly updates is complete and accurate.
+After the fourth quarterly update, you must submit an End of Period Statement by 31 January following the end of the tax year.
+This confirms that all your submissions are complete and accurate.
 Think of it as a final check before your tax position is crystallised.

 Submit a Final Declaration

 The Final Declaration replaces the current Self-Assessment tax return.
 It brings together all sources of income and allows you to claim reliefs, make pension contribution elections, and confirm your final tax liability.
-The deadline remains 31 January after the tax year end.
+The deadline remains 31 January after the end of the tax year.

 What Does a Quarterly Update Contain?